OWASP/www-project-benchmark/tab_quick_start.md

 ## What is in the Benchmark? ##
 The Benchmark is a Java Maven project.
 Its primary component is thousands of test cases (e.g., BenchmarkTest00001.java), each of which is a single Java servlet that contains a single vulnerability (either a true positive or false positive).
 The vulnerabilities span about a dozen different CWEs currently.

 An expectedresults.csv is published with each version of the Benchmark (e.g., expectedresults-1.2.csv) and it specifically lists the expected results for each test case.
-Here’s what the first two rows in this file looks like for version 1.1 of the Benchmark:
+Hereï¿½s what the first two rows in this file looks like for version 1.1 of the Benchmark:

 ```code()
  # test name		category	real vulnerability	CWE	Benchmark version: 1.1	2015-05-22